1919 Dominion of Canada Football Championship

 The 1919 Dominion of Canada Football Championship was the fourth staging of Canada Soccer's domestic football club competition (the first since 1915).
-Montréal Grand Trunk FC won the Connaught Cup after they beat Winnipeg Great War Veterans across two matches at Montréal from 14-16 August 1919.
+Montréal Grand Trunk FC won the Connaught Cup after they beat Winnipeg Great War Veterans across two matches at Montréal on August 14 and 16, 1919.

 After winning the Québec section, Montréal Grand Trunk FC beat Toronto Old Country in the Eastern Final on the road to the Canadian Final.